SAP/odfuzz/doc/http_methods.rst

 ======================

-Brief Overview of HTTP verb implementation
+An Overview of Supported Query Options
 ------------------------------------------